Skip to main content

 where VARFAMILY defines a group (family) of supported variables and VARPATH defines the actual variable name inside the belonging family group.

-Elemental currently supports three families of template variables:
+Elemental currently supports the following template variable families:

 warning

-SMBIOS and Hardware variables are enabled only if MachineRegistration elemental:registration:no-smbios field is set to false (default).
+All the template variable families (but Random) are enabled only if MachineRegistration's elemental.registration.no-smbios field is set to false (default).

-When elemental:registration:no-smbios field is set to true, the registering machines do not send any SMBIOS and hardware data and the SMBIOS and Hardware data will not be available.
+When the elemental.registration.no-smbios field is set to true, the registering machines do not send any data required for rendering the template variables, so no variables will be available, but the Random variables, which are the only notable exception.

 Template variables can be mixed with static text to form the actual labels assigned to (MachineInventories).